AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 	The one you'll want to look at is under `samples/editor_native_code`.

+-	We really recommend basing your plug-in on the [stingray-plugin repository](https://github.com/AutodeskGames/stingray-plugin).
+It's already set up with everything you'll need to compile your code to a *.dll* using Visual Studio 2015, which will make it way easier for you to get started.

 -	You'll need the SDK header files.
 You can find them under `stingray_sdk` in the example repository, or under `plugin_sdk/editor_plugin_api` in your Stingray installation folder.
+(If you use the [stingray-plugin repository](https://github.com/AutodeskGames/stingray-plugin) repo, it'll fetch these headers for you automatically so you won't have to worry about it.)

 -	The [reference documentation](editor_c/index.html) contains a browsable companion to the APIs defined in the SDK header files.